Hyogo Cooking Class

 Cooking Class Menu

-Discover the world of sake at the Hakushika Brewery in Nishinomiya.
-Learn how it's made, sample various sake types, and enjoy a guided museum tour with your host—a former sushi chef and certified sommelier.
+Experience the world of Japanese sake at the historic Hakushika Brewery in Nishinomiya!
+Learn the secrets of how sake is made, sample a variety of carefully selected sake types, and enjoy a private, guided museum tour with your host—a professional former sushi chef and certified sommelier.

-After the tour, if you're up for it, I can show you a great spot for food that pairs beautifully with sake.
-And if you're available the next day, I’d love to have you in my sushi-making class.
+After the tour, I can show you a hidden gem for delicious food that pairs perfectly with sake.

 • Sake